Vic-More/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-that prints all possible combinations of two letters, except oo
+that prints a number with two decimal places, followed by a new line